inconsistent-dg/AC-Modding/switch-guide.md

 For formatting on Windows, this guide uses GUIFormat.
 GUIFormat is used because it allows you to format drives that are higher than 32gb, where using the default format tool doesn't allow you to go any higher.

-You can download from the official website, or you can download it from my github repository.
+You can download from the official website, or you can download it from my Github repository.
 It's here because the official website seems to go down every other week, so if it's down you can download it there.

 [Official Download](http://ridgecrop.co.uk/index.htm?guiformat.htm)